launchdarkly/terraform-provider-launchdarkly/website/docs/d/team_member.html.markdown

 ## Attributes Reference

-In addition to the arguments above, we export the following attribute:
+In addition to the arguments above, the resource exports the following attributes:

 - `id` - The ID of the team member.